RaySSharma/fvtt-encounter-builder/README.md

 This module adds an Application to aid in building D&D5E combat encounters.
 Following a similar design to [Kobold Fight Club](https://kobold.club/fight/#/encounter-builder), this module calculates encounter difficulty for your chosen PCs and monsters/NPCs.
 Encounter prep has never been easier!

-* Calculates combat difficulty based on XP thresholds (PHB) for players
+* Calculates combat difficulty based on XP thresholds (DMG) for players
 * Includes difficulty multipliers for fights against many opponents
 * Adjusts difficulty for parties of <3 players, or >5 players.
 * Calculates total XP and XP per player.
 * Drag-and-drop from compendiums or existing actors.
 * Drag-and-drop from builder to canvas.
+* *Approximates* encounter difficulty for friendly monsters or hostile players
+  * Hostile player XP set by comparing level to the deadly XP threshold table.
+  * Allied monster levels set by comparing XP to the deadly XP threshold table.

 ![Encounter](./images/testencounter.png "Encounter Building")
 ![Encounter2](./images/testencounter.gif "Encounter Building 2")